 - If I don't get accepted to SLO, I will still get accepted to an amazing college.
 It will just be somewhere else.

 - Wherever I end up going, I will make my life there amazing.

 These three realizations helped me relax into the fact that whatever way my life ends up it will be what is best for me, it will be the path that I have been handed.
 I was prepared to make the best of that path, wherever it landed me.
 Thankfully I don't have to.
 Know I can plan in earnest my life in San Luis Obispo.
 Before I could only talk in probabilities and hypotheticals, I would have to talk about my plans and then apply them to all of the colleges that I applied to.
 Now, thank goodness, I can and will only talk about SLO and the adventures I will have there.

 To me solitude represents two things.
 Freedom and enlightenment.
 If you pair solitude with pain, then you have ultrarunning.
 So much of my life is based around solitude and it is a driving force in my life that fuels everything else that I do.
 Solitude is really the only state you can have.
-Your experience, your journey can only be lived by YOU.
-No one else and, yes, many people can change the journey in good and bad ways whatever happens it is your journey.
+Your experience, your journey can only be lived by YOU, no one else.
+And, yes, many people can change the journey in good and bad ways, but whatever happens it is your journey.
 That is how we must live our lives.
 Our journey is ours.
 No one else's.
 We cannot be beholden to a paradigm that simply does not work for us at a base level.
-The paradigm that solitude is bad, that your a "loner," is quiet simply stupid.
-It is a waste of time and energy to work for anything else, but your journey.
+The paradigm that solitude is bad, that you're a "loner," is quite simply stupid.
+It is a waste of time and energy to work for anything else but your journey.
 Do not be deceived, solitude is where enlightenment stems from.